Tobel158/docs/docs/Concepts/glossary.md

 ## The Terra ecosystem

-Anything built on or pertaining to the Terra protocol.
+A quickly expanding network of decentralized applications built on the Terra protocol.

 ## The Terra protocol

-The largest decentralized stablecoin protocol.

-**This definition needs more direction from higher ups.
+The leading decentralized and open-source public blockchain protocol for algorithmic stablecoins.
+Using a combination of open market arbitrage incentives and decentralized oracle voting, the Terra protocol creates stablecoins that consistently track the price of any fiat currency.

 ## Tobin tax